Pundalik Gaitonde: Goan independence movement

-Post-Liberation of Goa
+Post-annexation of Goa

-After the liberation of Goa from the Portuguese by India in 1961, then Prime Minister Jawaharlal Nehru appointed Gaitonde as one of the two Members of Parliament for Goa, representing the North Goa Lok Sabha constituency (then known as the Panjim Lok Sabha constituency) on 6 August 1962.
+After the annexation of Goa from the Portuguese by India in 1961, then Prime Minister Jawaharlal Nehru appointed Gaitonde as one of the two Members of Parliament for Goa, representing the North Goa Lok Sabha constituency (then known as the Panjim Lok Sabha constituency) on 6 August 1962.
 He was active in his one year as a Parliamentarian, participating in debates over issues not just concerning Goa but also national and international issues like cancer, health and drugs and international relations.
 He was also appointed as a member of important committees such as the one forming port authorities and another amending the Drugs and Cosmetics Act, 1940.

 Also in 1962, Gaitonde and Purushottam Kakodkar were chosen as co-convenors of an ad-hoc committee of the Indian National Congress, with the intention of beginning work of the Congress in Goa.

 In the 1963 Elections for Lok Sabha members from Goa, when he contested as a candidate for the Indian National Congress, he secured the third position with only 20,000 (16%) of the total votes.
 He was succeeded by Peter Alvares.
 He never contested again and quit politics.

 He later became a member of the Goa Planning Board.